Partners & Collaborators

 Founder and Creator: Oscar Farinetti

 Oscar Farinetti is the founder and creator of Eataly.
 Oscar got his start at UniEuro in 1978, a small appliance and food retail store.
 He focused on electronics and transformed UniEuro into one of the largest electronics retailers in Italy, opening 150 stores from 1978 to 2003.
 In 2003, he sold UniEuro and dedicated himself full time to Eataly.
-In January 2007, he opened a 30,000 square foot store in Turin, Italy, that joins elements of the lively European open market and a learning center.
+In January 2007, he opened a 30,000-square-foot store in Torino, Italy, that joins elements of the lively European open market and a learning center.
 Oscar’s aim is to make high quality Italian foods available to everyone, at fair prices and in an environment where people can shop, taste and learn.

 B&B Hospitality Group: Joe Bastianich, Lidia Bastianich, and Mario Batali

 Mario Batali, Joe Bastianich and Lidia Matticchio Bastianich are the distinctive forces behind an eclectic group of critically acclaimed, unanimously adored restaurants.
 While each location offers its own culinary identity, all have the signature combination of thoughtful and memorable food, intelligent wine lists, and an emphasis on living life to its absolute fullest.